couchbase/query/docs/n1ql-preview-model.md

 flexibility in document structure.

 The underlying N1QL database may provide schema-less, open-schema, or closed-schema document sets.
-As attributes are added or removed to a schema or to specific documents, pre-existing data and queries remain valid.
+As attributes are added to or removed from a schema or specific documents, pre-existing data and queries remain valid.
 This is a powerful benefit as applications and business requirements evolve.

-In our shopping cart example, we could support international customers by simply including additional attributes in their addresses:
-*Country*, *Postal\_Code.* Domestic customers and queries would be unaffected.
+In our shopping cart example, we could add support for international shipping by simply including additional attributes in those shipping addresses&mdash;*Country*, *Postal\_Code.* Domestic addresses and queries would be unaffected.

 ### Logical artifacts